IngloriousCoderz/design-patterns-ts/README.md

 A smaller example, usually given as homework, which shows the slight difference between State and Strategy, and Decorator and Proxy, respectively.

+## Observer

+The second case study, shown on slide no. 32.
+It features the Observer Pattern in its simplest implementation.

 ## MVC

-The second case study, shown on slide no. 32.
-It features the Observer Pattern, The MVVM pattern (in which the ViewModel knows both Model and View), and the MVC pattern which uses Observer to let the Model update the View.
+This example wraps it all up exploring the MV\* pattern as described in slide no. 33.
+In the MVVM pattern the ViewModel knows both Model and View, and in the MVC pattern the Model uses Observer to update the View indipendently.
 A Model becomes Observable using the four different ways discussed in the previous examples.

 # Installation